medmatix/Accounting-System/README.md

 ## Implementation:
 Once the structure is decied on the creation of the database and it's tables behind the interface and enabling code guided the development.
-The SQLite Database and tables with keys and indexes are as follows.
+The stored data must be clearly separated in development from the derived data.
+The latter are the reports and summaries also central to accounting, the balance sheet, revenue and expense reports and special or subsidiary journals which may play important parts in therereporting for some enterprises.
+The stored data which are SQLite Database and tables with keys and indexes are as follows.

 ### Tables of OpenAccounting.db: